t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The authors would like to thank Mike Amundsen, Heidi-Maria Back, Carsten Bormann, Tero Kauppinen, Michael Koster, Mert Ocak, Robby Simpson, Ravi Subramaniam, Dave Thaler, Niklas Widell, and Erik Wilde for the reviews and feedback.

 --- back

-# Future Work

-* Unreliable (best effort) communication, robust communication in network with high packet loss, 3-way commit

-* Discuss directories, such as CoAP Resource Directory

-* More information on how to design resources; choosing what is modeled as a resource, etc.